BoiseState/CS390/lectures/lesson_plans.md

 ### Pre-Class Preperation
 #### Instructor
-* Send an email to all students that they should bring 3-4 copies of their current resume to first class.
+* Send an email to all students that they should bring 3-4 copies of their current resume to first class
-* Gather information about upcoming career fairs and companies attending for class announcements.
+* Gather information about upcoming career fairs and companies attending for class announcements
 * Prepare KSA worksheet encouraging students to reflect on how their work, classroom, and life experiences have provided the student with the skills identified in the KSA Category Description document [2]

 #### Students
-* Print and bring copies of their resumes to first class.
+* Print and bring copies of their resumes to first class

 ### In-Class Activities
 1) Instructor presents a PDF presentation on professional resume and email writing.